 User Rating

-Reviewers appreciate its easy clock-ins, consolidated employee information, and simple time-off management, but a few users note that updating timecards can be slow and tedious.
+Reviewers appreciate its easy clock-ins, Consolidated employee information, and simple time-off management, but a few users note that updating timecards can be slow and tedious.

 15. Sage Payroll